kjaymiller/kjaymiller.com/content/running-a-community-booth.md

 ---

 ..
 NOTE::
     My website doesn't have an author flag but Russell added so much information to make this post and deserve equal credit.
-Go Support him.
+Go Support [BeeWare](https://beeware.org/) and associated projects.

-I saw that Master Beeware Keeper Russell Keith-Magee was going to be at PyCon US and hopefully running the Project Beeware booth for the 6th year.
+I saw that Master Beeware Keeper Russell Keith-Magee was [going to PyCon US](https://cloudisland.nz/@freakboy3742/111898057174534510) and hopefully running the Project Beeware booth for the 6th year.

 Black Python Devs is also hoping to run a community booth and having never done so at PyCon or any other conference I asked if I could grab some time from him.